The iconic Shaftesbury Theatre, in the heart of London’s West End, has won the ‘Small Project of the Year’ award at the Building Awards 2016.

 The project has also been recognised elsewhere, winning the ‘Culture and Community Award’ at the New London Architecture Awards in July 2016, and receiving a Commendation at the BCI Awards 2016 and the Blueprint Awards 2016.

-For more information, please contact Mike Cook, Senior Project Manager, GVA Acuity, on 020 7911 2265 or email@example.com./Ends.
+For more information, please contact Mike Cook at GVA Acuity on 020 7911 2265 or email@example.com.